eXascaleInfolab/CDTool/README.md

  | rec    | prec       | |
  | norm   | runtime    | |

-Tasks:
+- **Tasks**:
-- dec - performs decomposition
+    - dec: performs decomposition
-- rec - performs recovery
+    - rec: performs recovery
-- norm - performs z-score normalization
+    - norm: performs z-score normalization

-Actions:
+- **Actions**:
-- res - returns the result of the action
+    - res: returns the result of the action
-- prec - returns the precision of the action (valid only for decomposition)
+    - prec: returns the precision of the action (valid only for decomposition)
-- runtime - returns the runtime of the action (in microseconds)
+    - runtime: returns the runtime of the action (in microseconds)

 The result is written into the file, decomposition output is written into three files with resp. suffixes (Loading matrix, Relevance matrix, Centroid Values)